-Connor Sullivan is a partner in the New York office of Gibson, Dunn & Crutcher.
+Connor Sullivan is a partner in the New York office of Gibson Dunn.
 He is a member of the firm’s Media, Entertainment, and Technology; Technology Litigation; Tech and Innovation; and Appellate and Constitutional Law practice groups, among others.

 Connor also has significant experience in litigation involving the First Amendment, especially defamation defense.
-He has been involved in some of the firm’s major recent First Amendment victories, including successfully representing members of the White House press corps suing to secure the return of suspended press credentials and representing Mary Trump, the niece of President Donald Trump, in successfully opposing the Trump family’s attempt to enjoin the publication of her bestselling family memoir.
-Before joining the firm, he served as a member of the trial team in one of the largest defamation suits ever tried.
+He has been involved in some of the firm’s major recent First Amendment victories, including winning a complete victory at summary judgment in defeating the first-ever defamation claim arising from generative artificial intelligence output.
+He has also played a key role on teams that successfully represented members of the White House press corps suing to secure the return of suspended press credentials and represented Mary Trump, the niece of President Donald Trump, in successfully opposing the Trump family’s attempt to enjoin the publication of her bestselling family memoir.
+Before joining the firm, Connor served as a member of the trial team in one of the largest defamation suits ever tried.
 He is a co-author of "Defamation and Reputation Management in the United States" for the global research platform Lexology and co-hosts the firm’s regular webinar on developments in First Amendment jurisprudence.
 Connor has also worked on behalf of pro bono clients in connection with immigration and First Amendment rights.

 Significant representations include:*

-- A group of the founders, early executives, and employees of the online dating application Tinder in a four-year multibillion-dollar litigation, which settled at the conclusion of a month-long jury trial with the defendants paying Gibson Dunn’s clients $441 million.
+- Represented the founders, early executives, and employees of the online dating application Tinder in a four-year multibillion-dollar litigation, which settled at the conclusion of a month-long jury trial with the defendants paying Gibson Dunn’s clients $441 million.

-- An artificial intelligence software development company in connection with enforcing a non-competition agreement against a former employee.
+- Represented an AI developer in successfully enforcing a non-competition and non-solicitation agreement against a former employee.

-- The MSNBC host Joy Reid in defending against a defamation claim.
+- Representing the MSNBC host Joy Reid in defending against a defamation claim.

-- A national news network defending against multibillion-dollar defamation and product disparagement claims seeking billions of dollars in damages, including a month-long jury trial.
+- Defended a national news network against multibillion-dollar defamation and product disparagement claims seeking billions of dollars in damages, including a month-long jury trial.

-- White House reporters in successful First Amendment and Due Process Clause challenges to obtain the return of their press credentials after they were suspended by the White House Press Office.
+- Successfully represented White House in First Amendment and Due Process Clause challenges to obtain the return of their press credentials after they were suspended by the White House Press Office.

-Prior to joining Gibson Dunn, Connor was an associate at Williams & Connolly LLP in Washington, D.C., where he focused on defending news organizations in defamation actions.
+Prior to joining Gibson Dunn, Connor was an associate at a prominent firm in Washington, D.C., where he focused on defending news organizations in defamation actions.
 He was also involved in significant copyright, product liability, and breach of contract actions.

 He clerked for the Honorable Thomas B. Griffith of the United States Court of Appeals for the District of Columbia Circuit and the Honorable Katherine Polk Failla of the United States District Court for the Southern District of New York.
 In the summer after law school, he served as what is now called a Phillips Fellow in the Office of the Solicitor General at the Department of Justice.